smapiot/Piral.Blazor/README.md

 <img src="https://piral.io/logo-simple.f8667084.png" height="10">
 &nbsp;Piral</a>.

-> This is the branch for Blazor 5.0.0 with .NET 5.0.
-If you want to switch to Blazor with the older .NET Core 3.2, please refer to the [`blazor-3.2`](https://github.com/smapiot/Piral.Blazor/tree/blazor-3.2) branch.
-There is also the newer version for .NET 6 available in the [`blazor-6.0`](https://github.com/smapiot/Piral.Blazor/tree/blazor-6.0) branch
+> This is the branch for Blazor 6.0.0 with .NET 6.0.
+If you want to switch to Blazor with the older .NET Core 3.2, please refer to the [`blazor-3.2`](https://github.com/smapiot/Piral.Blazor/tree/blazor-3.2) or [`blazor-5.0`](https://github.com/smapiot/Piral.Blazor/tree/blazor-5.0) branch

 ## Getting Started